SahilAujla/SahilAujla/README.md

 -->

 ## About

-- 💻 My name is Sahil and I'm a Web3 Developer and Content Creator based in Toronto 🇨🇦🍁.
+My name is Sahil and I'm a DevRel at [Alchemy](https://alchemy.com/) based in Toronto 🇨🇦🍁.
-- ⛓️ I am passionate about smart contract development/auditing and MEV.
-- 🤝 I like to meet new people.

 ## 📫 Best way to reach me?